What is coronavirus?

 Registration with regional licensing authority is a prerequisite requirement for the import and export of goods.
 Without fulfilling the prerequisites, the customs will not allow for clearance of goods unless.

 Main points to keep in mind while Importing the Medical Equipments –

 The Import policy provides us the list of the goods with Harmonised good codes.
-The Indian Trade Classification (ITC)-Harmonized System (HS) have classified goods into -
+The Indian Trade Classification (ITC)-Harmonized System (HS) has classified goods into -

-These are the items which can only be imported using specific procedures or methods of transport and can be imported only through canalizing agencies.
+- Canalized – These are the items that can only be imported using specific procedures or methods of transport and can be imported only through canalizing agencies.

-These are strictly prohibited on all import channels in India for example - wild animals, oils of animal origin, unprocessed ivory etc.
+- Prohibited - These are strictly prohibited on all import channels in India for example - wild animals, oils of animal origin, unprocessed ivory, etc.

 Goods that are not specified in the above-mentioned categories can be freely imported without any restriction, only if the importer has a valid IEC and other required documents.